 - People prefer things that are easy to understand.

-Conclusion: make your pricing simple, and the pricing page easy to understand.
+Conclusion: make your product pricing simple, and the pricing page easy to understand.

 When you start building your pricing page, the #1 question you have to ask yourself is “how can we make this as easy as possible?”